Cioccopesce-Z/ZinterPL/README.md

 - **Arrays and matrices cannot be returned from functions** via `deven_`.
 Only scalar values (`int`, `char`, `float`) are returnable.
 - **Arrays and matrices cannot have default argument values.** Only scalar parameters support defaults.
 - **Maximum 16 arguments per function** (adjustable by changing the limit constant in the interpreter source).
+- **Regular (non-dynamic) variables, array elements, and matrix elements cannot change type after declaration** — assigning a mismatched type is a fatal error.
+Use a dynamic variable (`$name`) if the type needs to vary at runtime.

 ---